GLYCAM-Web/gems/gemsModules/Docs/Delegator-Entities-Services/Adding_New.md

     * Are you collecting info from databases?
 Maybe call it a _Query_.
   * If the name for your Entity already exists, consider adding your code to that Entity as a new Service.
+* Make a directory of the same name, initial letter lowercase, inside the gemsModules directory.
 * If your code is not written in python, then wrap it in python.
 * Find some way to encode your code's input in JSON.
   * The simplest way will be to use the _tags_ in the Delegator schema.